 The nylon is paired with elastane, allowing for a full range of motion.
 In addition, the fabric is DWR coated for water resistance and rated UPF 50, providing for a high level of sun protection.

-In addition, these pants are part of Marmot’s eco-friendly Upcycle program, so you can feel good about helping the environment as you tread on down the trail.
+The Marmot Lobos include a gusset panel, front and rear pockets, and a side zipper pocket.
+In addition, these pants are part of Marmot’s eco-friendly Upcycle program, so you can feel good about helping the environment as you tread down the trail.